Hard Drive Not Detected

 Perhaps you might have experienced one of these errors on your computer when you plugged in your external hard drive.

-This information will help you (if the data is important it is highly recommended) when you contact a certified data recovery company to avoid your drive’s condition getting worse.
-This will cost you more money for hard drive recovery, and the drive can eventually reach an unrecoverable stage.
+This information will help you (if the data is important it is highly recommended) when you contact a certified data recovery company to avoid your hard disk not detected condition getting worse.
+This will cost you more money for hard drive recovery, and an external hard drive not showing up issue can eventually reach an unrecoverable stage.

 What steps to take with an external hard drive not recognized or detected

 This is mostly a common error that you’re going to receive during the normal function of plugging in an extra hard drive to your computer, or laptop, from within the operating system.
 This applies to both Apple and Windows operating platforms.

 This error message is produced by one of the interface ports whether USB, firewire, thunderbolt, etc, and means: your computer has detected something is plugged in, but cannot recognize any details about the device.
 This is one of the most common errors, because 90% of data recovery of external drives will produce this same hard disk not detected error, as long as the drive can receive power.